Should Smoking Be Banned Altogether and Not Just at Airports?

 Benefits to Smoking?

-“Who says smoking cigarettes is so bad … well, aside from the World Health Organization, Food and Drug Administration, the Centers for Disease Control and Prevention, and every medical board and association on the face of the Earth?” asked this article for Live Science which lists five health benefits to smoking.
-“But should smokers be fortunate enough to dodge all that cancer, heart disease, emphysema and the like, they will be uniquely protected — for reasons unexplained by science — against a handful of diseases and afflictions.”in
+“Who says smoking cigarettes is so bad … well, aside from the World Health Organization, Food and Drug Administration, the Centers for Disease Control and Prevention, and every medical board and association on the face of the Earth?” asked Christopher Wanjek in this article for Live Science which lists five health benefits to smoking.
+“But should smokers be fortunate enough to dodge all that cancer, heart disease, emphysema and the like, they will be uniquely protected — for reasons unexplained by science — against a handful of diseases and afflictions.”

 The article claims that smoking helps the heart drug clopidogrel work better — as well as lowers the risk of knee replacement surgery, Parkinson’s disease, obesity, and death after some heart attacks — and explains the reasons why.